baliddeki/Bird-Behavior-ML-Project/README.md

 The dataset used for training and evaluation is included in this repository.
 However, you can also obtain a suitable bird audio dataset from the [Xeno-Canto](https://xeno-canto.org/) website.

-Once you have obtained the audio dataset, organize it into appropriate directories for each class (mating calls, duet calls,alarm calls) and ensure the file format is compatible with the model training script.
+Once you have obtained the audio dataset, organize it into appropriate directories for each class (alarm calls,duet calls and other calls) and ensure the file format is compatible with the model training script.

 ## Contributing